 That's why we pair up stock-split announcements with the sentiments of more than 180,000 members of Motley Fool CAPS.
 If the best stock pickers think a company's long-term potential is outstanding, and the company is giving off bullish signals, maybe then investors should take notice.

-Here is a list of stocks that have either recently split their shares or announced their intention to do so.
+Here are two stocks that recently split their shares or announced their intention to do so.

 CAPS Rating (out of 5)

 Current Share Price

 Source: Yahoo!
 Finance.

 Don't blindly buy into a split -- you still need to do some research.
 Use the announcement as a jumping off point for additional research.

 Hoping to dial up future growth and keep its stock affordable, VoIP company magicJack VocalTec effected a 2-for-1 stock split last month that should also improve liquidity in its stock.
 At $24 a share pre-split, it wasn't exactly that pricey, but it was near its 52-week highs.
 The move could attract more attention to the stock.

 Despite pioneering voice over IP calling and selling some 8 million magicJacks through some cheesy TV advertising, magicJack VocalTec isn't as well known in the stock world.
 Vonage

 Just before splitting its shares last month, the VoIP innovator canceled a planned share offering that weighed on the stock beforehand because it would have diluted shareholders by about 14%.
 It said sales of a new model jack should give it the revenues it had been expecting from the offering.